Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 21. Mango

-This yellow tropical fruit is widely farmed throughout its native South and South-East Asian tropics.
-The fruit has a leathery, waxy, fragrant skin that, depending on the variety, can range in color from green to yellow with hints of pink or red.
+This yellow tropical fruit is widely farmed throughout its native South and Southeast Asian tropics.
+The fruit has a leathery, waxy, fragrant skin that, depending on the variety, can range from green to yellow with hints of pink or red.

 The flesh’s interior is sweet, tangy, and somewhat fibrous.
 Prebiotic dietary fiber, flavonoids including -carotene, -carotene, and -cryptoxanthin, vitamins A, B6, C, and E, as well as potassium, are all abundant in mango.

 Mangoes are a popular breakfast dish and can be had fresh or dried.
-For example, the unripe fruit is sometimes used in Asian cuisine to give chili sauces like Indonesian sambal a sour kick.
-This is one of the best foods that are yellow.
+The unripe fruit is sometimes used in Asian cuisine to give chili sauces like Indonesian sambal a sour kick.

 22. Mirabelle Plum